Devansh2005/Camera-Recorder/README.md

 # Camera-Recorder - This is a GUI Application made using Tkinter

-The camera recorder made using open cv and tkinter
+The camera recorder made using open cv and tkinter.

 ## Video Settings